BioJulia/BioSequenceGraphs/docs/src/man/assembly.md

 Ideally at the end of the process the genome assembly would have a single complete sequence for every unique haplotype in the genome.
+This does not happen for most genome assemblies, but fear not, genome assemblies are perfectly useful for most applications even if they are not 100% resolved.

 This guide will take you from raw data to a genome assembly using the GenomeGraphs framework.